 - Panama visa application form: Completed, signed, and submitted visa application forms.

-- Fee payment: Pay the visa application fee at the nearest Panamanian Embassy or Consulate in your home country and attach the payment receipt.
+- Fee payment: Pay the visa application fee at the nearest Panamanian Embassy or Consulate in your home country or as directed by your immigration attorney.

 - Two passport-sized photos: You should provide two recently taken passport-sized photos (within the last six months).